jaap-karssenberg/linkanalysis/README.md

 ## Implementation
+- [ ] Test cases
 - [x] Sort pages by number of backlinks via commandline
 - [x] Sort pages by number of backlinks via dialog
 - [ ] Make listview in dialog robust for very large notebooks
-- [ ] Compare pages by number of backlinks via commandline
+- [x] Compare pages by number of backlinks via commandline
 - [ ] Compare pages by number of via backlinks dialog
 - [ ] Sort pages in "influence network" of a given starting page by degree and number of occurrences via commandline
 - [ ] Sort pages in "influence network" of a given starting page by degree and number of occurrences via dialog
 - [ ] Extend sort and compare with selection of links in "influence network"
 - [ ] Add filter option to compare pages to a given starting page
 - [ ] Add filter option to combine analysis view with regular search query
+- [ ] Add command / dialog to report on matches between a pair of pages

 ## Installing this plugin